Kingsley, Western Australia: Sport

 Kingsley is the home of Kingsley Football club, which includes a Junior club.
 The Kingsley Football club had a number of members killed in the 2002 Bali bombings, a memorial was held at Kingsley Oval.
 The Kingsley-Woodvale Junior and Senior Cricket Clubs can also be found here.
 Kingsley has a tennis club, which was originally based in Kingsley, however it relocated to the neighbouring suburb of Woodvale in 1987 due to a lack of courts.

 Kingsley also have a soccer (football) team named Kingsley Soccer Club that are based in Woodvale at Chichester Park on Trappers Drive.
-The club became incorporated in 1990 and is celebrating their 25th anniversary in 2015.
+The club became incorporated in 1990 and celebrated their 25th anniversary in 2015.
 They currently have five teams competing in the Football West competitions.
 They have teams based at the highest level of the Sunday league competing in the Sunday premier league first team and reserve competitions.
 They also have a third men's team competing in the division one metropolitan league after advancing from the division three metropolitan league over the past three years.
 The club also has a women's team and a vets team competing in the Bankwest women's metropolitan league and Mysolar masters league.